In December 2019, there were more than 75,000 flight services scheduled in the UK.

 When it comes to ensuring your travel plans are protected, there are 3 main things to check.

-- Check with the CAA - if you still find yourself wanting more reassurance, you can always check with the Civil Aviation Authority (CAA).
+3. Check with ATOL - if you still find yourself wanting more reassurance, you can always check with ATOL.org.
 They offer a convenient search option that allows you to verify if a company is ATOL registered or not.

 Taking these steps will help ensure that your travel plans are in safe hands.